 Step 2: How will the Electric Scooter be used?

 Recreational applications can place fewer demands on an electric scooter.
 Why might that be?
 Well, for starters, the rider doesn't have the predefined distance requirement of the daily commuter.
-A super-powerful brake system might not be needed either as usage is often narrowed to off-street travel, say on a bike path or in a park where obstacles are more predictable.
+A super-powerful brake system might not be needed either, as usage is often narrowed to off-street travel, say on a bike path or in a park where obstacles are more predictable.
 Concerns of comfort may not be as high on the wants list as you can stop riding if the experience becomes uncomfortable.
 However, given the option, having a comfortable, powerful, and long-lasting ride is preferred regardless of the intended use.

 Portability is an important consideration for both commuters and recreational riders.
 You'll need to get off your scooter at some point, and you'll need to transport and/or store it.
 Most scooter models have a folding steering column that becomes a handle, and some can be rolled like a dolly when folded.
-Consider how much you'll be carrying the scooter, the trunk space you have available to transport it, and the storage space you have at home and at work.
+Consider how much you'll be carrying the scooter, the trunk space available to transport it, and the storage space you have at home and work.

 Step 3: Topography and Road Conditions